 It can be purchased in the form of cones, sticks or rough.

-If you opt for powdered or raw incense, you can mix perfumes or herbs.
+You can mix perfumes or herbs if you opt for powdered or raw incense.
 With practice, you will be able to control the duration and the quantity required.

-To be successful, a simple spell does not require a stick or cone of whole incense.
+A simple spell does not require a stick or cone of whole incense to be successful.

 The symbol in magic is a crucial thing.